City Gardens: Legacy

-Over 4,000 bands performed at City Gardens, with Randy Now booking approximately 98% of those acts.
-Tim Hinely notes in a 2004 issue of Go Metric! "every punk band who is a punk band played there," naming his favorite performances as The Descendents, Circle Jerks, Agnostic Front, Murphys Law, Butthole Surfers, Sonic Youth, Mod Fun, Gwar and Ween, among others.
+Tim Hinely writing for the Go Metric! zine stated "every punk band who is a punk band played there," naming his favorite performances as Circle Jerks, Agnostic Front, Murphys Law, Butthole Surfers, Sonic Youth, Mod Fun, Gwar, Descendents and Ween, among others.

-Book and film
+Media

-In 2014, authors Amy Yates Wuelfing and Steven DiLodovico published a book on the City Gardens scene, No Slam Dancing, No Stage Diving, No Spikes: An Oral History of New Jersey's Legendary City Gardens.
-First and second editions, as well as hard cover book copies of the 464 page book, have sold at upwards of $150 on eBay.
+In 2014, authors Amy Yates Wuelfing and Steven DiLodovico published a book on the City Gardens scene, No Slam Dancing, No Stage Diving, No Spikes: An Oral History of New Jersey's Legendary City Gardens featuring a chronological timeline of every concert at the venue from 1979 to 1994 with commentary from band members, former employees of the venue, and historians.